-- What's your skill level?
+What's your skill level?
 The first consideration you want to make is your weaving skill level.
 Are you an experienced weaver or are you just getting started?
 If you’re not sure whether or not weaving is going to stick as one of your hobbies, you may want to try a small loom first, such as a rigid-heddle, inkle, or table loom.
 If you already know you love weaving, then you should feel more comfortable investing in a large floor loom or even a more complex table loom.

 How much space do you have for a loom and equipment?
 A floor loom can have a very large footprint, whereas some of the other looms are quite small and can be put away when not in use.
 Floor looms and table looms also require other equipment such as warping boards and bobbin winders that the other looms don’t require.

-As a rule of thumb, if you are looking for a bit more functionality than a frame loom, inkle and rigid-heddle looms are great beginner’s looms.
+As a rule of thumb, if you are looking for a bit more functionality than a frame loom, inkle and rigid-heddle looms are great beginners' looms.
 They are also good for children.
 Both looms are easy to master and fun to use.
 One step up from them are four-shaft table looms.
 They are more complex but still portable.
 Finally, the serious weaver should opt for a floor loom if they have the space, or an eight-shaft table loom if they don’t.
 These looms offer the ability to produce complex weaving patterns.